JenilKundaliya/Weather-App/README.md

 This will start running the server for Frontend and Backend Both

 -- For Frontend
-The App will start running default on PORT 3000
-Local URL for FE =>
+The App will start running default on PORT: 3000 --Local URL for FE =>

 http://localhost:3000